FlavScents AInsights Entry for Agarwood Oil (Aetoxylon sympetalum) (CAS: 1333524-00-7)

 6. Regulatory Status (Regional Overview)

-In the United States, agarwood oil is not explicitly listed as GRAS by FEMA but is used in flavors and fragrances under general safety guidelines.
-In the European Union, it is subject to the regulations outlined in Reg.
-(EC) No 1334/2008, with its use in flavors and fragrances being harmonized under general safety standards.
-The United Kingdom follows similar regulations post-Brexit.
-In Asia, particularly in Japan and China, agarwood oil is used traditionally, with specific regulations varying by country.
-In Latin America, its use is generally aligned with international standards, though specific country regulations may apply.
+In the United States, agarwood oil is not explicitly listed as GRAS by FEMA, but it is used in flavors and fragrances under general safety guidelines.
+In the European Union, it falls under the scope of Regulation (EC) No 1334/2008 for flavorings, although specific FL numbers are not assigned.
+The regulatory status in the United Kingdom aligns with the EU post-Brexit.
+In Asia, particularly in Japan and China, agarwood oil is used in traditional products, but specific regulatory details are limited.
+In Latin America, the use of agarwood oil is less documented, with Brazil and MERCOSUR countries following general safety standards.

 Citation hooks: FEMA; EFSA; national authority publications